-- Profuse diarrhoea and vomiting lead to dehydration
+- Profuse diarrhoea and vomiting leading to dehydration.

-- High fever and headache with diarrhoea (particularly in malaria areas)
+- High fever and headache with diarrhoea (particularly in malarial areas).

-- The antidiarrhoeal Loperamide and anti-sickness tablets also reduce symptoms.
+- The antidiarrhoeal loperamide can also reduce symptoms.

-- Drink plenty of fluids, even if vomiting (at least 3-4 litres/day)
+- Drink plenty of fluids, even if vomiting (at least 3-4 litres daily).

 To combat antibiotic resistance please: